icewolfz/jiMUD/docs/preferences.md

   - `All` capture all chat lines
   - `Selective` capture only those provided in the selective lines list
 - `Selective lines` A comma delimited list of lines to selectively capture, For example: Chat,Rp,Mudinfo will capture Chat, Rp, and Mudinfo lines.

+**Note:** line names are case sensitive.

+## Chat > Window

+- `Always on top of the main window` Force chat window to always be above main client window, when ever client window is focused it will bring the chat window along with it. _When disabled requires chat to be closed to fully exits client_ **Requires restart on windows**
+- `Always on top of all windows` Force chat window to always be on top of all windows
 - `Persistent` causes the mapper window to remain in memory to help speed up load times on future uses, note this setting only has effect if capture settings are off

-**Note:** line names are case sensitive.
+## Status

+- `Show Lagmeter` Weather to enable the lagmeter, **note** this is not 100% correct always due to overhead variables that cant be controlled.
+- `Show Experience Needed as Progressbar` display the experience needed value as a progress bar

 ## Advanced